susMdT/msf_udrl/README.md

 ![LoadLibraryA being spoofed from meterpreter](https://i.imgur.com/96rwQDU.png)

+This won't bypass defender and the codebase is very messy.
+It was just a goofy experiment.

 # Credits
 * AceLdr - Literally did this exact thing already
 * KaynLdr - The original reflective loader that I butchered to create this